FacebookInstagramHostel Mondpalast Dresden · Phone + 49 351 5634050 · E-mail info@mondpalast.de · WhatsApp +493515634050 · Telegram mondpalast

 Once you cross through Kunsthofpassage, you will come out on Alaunstraße.

-Fun fact: Although nothing can be seen here today, the chicory factory of Jordan & Timaeus was built here in 1823.
-Around 1850, the factory employed 200 workers, making it one of the largest factories in Dresden for a time.
-In addition to chocolate, the factory produced coffee surrogates, cocoa, sugar confectionery, gingerbread and candied lemon peel.
-On May 23, 1839, earlier than Swiss companies, which are generally regarded as the inventors of milk chocolate, the factory offered milk chocolate “at 1 thaler per pound” in newspapers for the first time.
+Can you see the buildings around Timaeusstrasse?
+They look different from the other buildings in the neighborhood.
+Today, there is no trace of them, but in 1823, the Jordan & Timaeus chicory factory was built here.
+Around 1850, the factory employed 200 workers, making it one of the largest factories in Dresden at the time.
+In addition to chocolate, coffee substitutes, cocoa, confectionery, gingerbread, and candied lemon peel were also produced here.
+On May 23, 1839, earlier than Swiss companies, which are generally considered the inventors of milk chocolate, the factory advertised milk chocolate “for 1 thaler per pound” in newspapers for the first time.
 The factory was demolished in the 1930s.

 We now walk down the street, at the end of Alaunstraße we enter Albertplatz.